-A master's in Higher Education and Student Affairs Adminstration equips you for a wide range of careers in higher education administration, at public and private colleges and universities.
+A Master's in Higher Education and Student Affairs Administration equips you for a wide range of careers in higher education administration, at public and private colleges and universities.
 Consider collegiate administration if you enjoy working in the college environment – from residence life to career counseling to student services to multicultural affairs.

-Study in this two-year, full-time program and you will be prepared to make your mark in today's higher education field.
+Study in this two-year program and you will be prepared to make your mark in today's higher education field.
 A comprehensive combination of coursework, internships, and independent research provides a well-rounded program covering numerous aspects of higher education from theories of leadership to counseling in student affairs.

-The program gives you great flexibility, as you take three courses per semester and complete two internships for hands-on, professional experience.
+The program gives you great flexibility, as you take classes on a full-time or part-time basis and complete two internships for hands-on, professional experience.
 You can choose to write a final thesis as part of an independent research project or take a comprehensive final exam.
 You will also be well-prepared to pursue a doctoral degree if desired.

 Graduate assistantships are available on a competitive basis in a variety of offices at the college offering a tuition waiver as well as invaluable experience in a higher education setting.

 Only higher education program in the country to include attendance to a regional and national student affairs conference as part of its program tuition.